edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

       "value": "true"
     },
     {
-      "id": "2c1ea95a-b5b0-4051-a5b6-24d98f40a5c3",
+      "id": "94ec2182-7a0b-4515-8bcd-5445b8d59d2d",
-      "origin": 1660314776365793500,
+      "origin": 1684948755624763400,
-      "deviceName": "Random-Integer-Device",
+      "deviceName": "Random-UnsignedInteger-Device",
-      "resourceName": "Int64",
+      "resourceName": "Uint32",
-      "profileName": "Random-Integer-Device",
+      "profileName": "Random-UnsignedInteger-Device",
-      "valueType": "Int64",
+      "valueType": "Uint32",
-      "value": "-8755202057804760537"
+      "value": "2463192424"
     }
   ]
 }

 ```

-The response is similar to if query was sent directly to Core Data (http://localhost:59880/api/v2/reading/all?limit=2), except that it was done over TLS and with authentication.
-We didn't need to bind the Core Data's server to other interfaces or expose its port to outside.

-!!! tip
-    EdgeX's API Gateway internally generated a self-signed TLS certificate.
-The system doesn't trust that certificate and that's why we set the `--insecure` flag for cURL.

-    Refer [here](../../getting-started/Ch-GettingStartedSnapUsers/#changing-tls-certificates) to learn how you can replace the certificate with one that your system trusts.
+---

-In this chapter, we created an OS image which comes with EdgeX components that are automatically started and configured to securely receive external requests.
+In this chapter, we created an OS image which comes with EdgeX components that have overridden server configurations.
 We can extend the server configurations by setting other defaults in the gadget.
-This is sufficient in most scenarios and allows creating an image that is configured and ready for production.

-The server configuration is made possible via a combination of snap options and environment variable overrides implemented for EdgeX services.
-There are two situations in which we need to override entire configuration files instead of fields one by one:
+This mechanism is made possible via a combination of snap options and environment variable overrides implemented for EdgeX services.

+Overriding configuration fields is sufficient in most scenarios.
+However, there are situations in which we need to override entire configuration files instead of just some fields:

-1. When we have to easily override many configuration fields: it is very cumbersome to override many configuration fields one by one.
+1. When we want to override entire server configuration files, rather than a few fields.
 2. When we need to add or change device, profile, and provision watcher configurations.

 For the above cases, we need to supply whole configuration files to applications.
-In the next chapter, we walk through creating a Snap package with our custom configuration files.
+In the next chapter, we walk through creating a Snap package with custom configuration files.
 The package will become part of the OS image and supply necessary configurations to all other EdgeX applications.

 ## C. Override configuration files